davidmasek/beacon/README-dev.md

     - 🟢 stabilize response - use JSON
     - 🟤 (low) endpoints for HealthCheck
     - 🟢 go with `/services/<id>/action` structure
-  - 🔴 TODO auth
+  - 🟢 token auth
-  - 🔴 ignore unknown / require auth if enabled
+  - 🟢 (ignore unknown / require auth) if enabled
 - 🟢 web GUI
   - 🟢 display the main information
   - ~~should also support management~~